Azure-Samples/azure-edge-extensions-aio-iac-terraform/README.md

 # Azure Edge Extensions AIO IaC Terraform

 Infrastructure as Code (IaC) Terraform to install all Azure IoT Operations (AIO) components.
 Provides an optional infrastructure deployment that configures a Kubernetes cluster connected to Azure Arc.
-Each AIO component deployment is split out into separate Terraform deployment directories to make deploying a particular component (or all) of AIO easy, quick, and straightforward.
+Includes Terraform module for deploying each part; Infra, Azure IoT Operations, and/or OPC PLC Simulator easy and reusable.

 ## Features